 To create a blog for something that you are already doing and have major experience in or something that you are currently trying to sell, is probably the best idea you could have.
 This way, what you have as experience will be put into practice and you will have room for further development as you move ahead.
 Besides this, you can set the site to generate revenue by expanding your horizon, while doing something you enjoy.

-You want to sell the blog later on or use it constantly.
+You want to sell your site later on or use it constantly.

 Selecting a profitable niche for your blog.

-What you are willing to invest in order to create a blog?
+What are you willing to invest to create a blog?

 It is a very vital step to have a clear idea of what you are willing to pay for your site.
 And we are not talking only funds, but time invested as well.
 If your site is improving every month, then you should keep investing time and money in it because these are strong indicators for future success.